Visualizing Large Scale Recordings#

 Raster plots are great for seeing individual neural spikes, but difficult to see the overall firing rates of the units.
 To get a better sense of the overall firing rates of our units, we can bin our spikes into time bins of 1 second using the function below, plot_firing_rates().

-plots the binned firing rate for the spike times in the list it is given in 1 second time bins.
+Plot binned firing rate for spike times in 1 second time bins.

 Parameters